Heme Iron Supplements vs Non-Heme

 Side Effects of Heme and Non-Heme Iron

-Both heme and non-heme iron supplements can lead to a range of unpleasant gastrointestinal side effects.
+Both heme and non-heme iron supplements can lead to a range of unpleasant side effects.
 The scientific basis for these effects lies in their interaction with the digestive tract and gut microbiota.

 Heme iron, despite its superior absorption, can still irritate the gastrointestinal lining.
 This is because it's often absorbed in larger quantities, which can lead to issues like stomach cramps or nausea.